 Think of this recipe as a guide.

-Other additions that go well in this pasta salad are red or orange bell peppers, zucchini, and jicama.
+Other additions that go well in this pasta salad are red or orange bell peppers, grilled zucchini, and jicama.

 Making Southwest Pasta Salad with Chipotle Ranch is easy.